d-krupke/cpsat-primer/README.md

 )
 ```

-Let us take a look on a few examples on how we could use these constraints.
+Let us examine a few examples of how to use these constraints effectively.

 #### Scheduling for a Conference Room with Intervals

-Let us assume we have a conference room and we have to schedule some meetings.
+Assume we have a conference room and need to schedule several meetings.
+Each
-Each meeting has a certain length and a certain ranges of possible start times.
+meeting has a fixed length and a range of possible start times.
+The time slots
-The time slots are in 5 minute intervals starting at 8:00 and going until 18:00.
+are in 5-minute intervals starting at 8:00 AM and ending at 6:00 PM.
+Thus, there
-Thus, we have 10\*12=120 time slots, and can use a simple integer variable to
+are $10 \times 12 = 120$ time slots, and we can use a simple integer variable to
 model the start time.
-Assuming the lengths of the meetings are fixed, we can use
+With fixed meeting lengths, we can use the
-the simple `new_fixed_size_interval_var` to model the intervals.
-We can then use
+`new_fixed_size_interval_var` to model the intervals.
+The `add_no_overlap`
-the `add_no_overlap` constraint to ensure that no two meetings overlap.
-By using
+constraint ensures no two meetings overlap, and domains for the start time can
-domains for the start time, we can also model ranges of possible start times.
+model the range of possible start times.

 ```python
 # Convert time to index and back